rzaluska/hugo-blog-source/content/about.md

 As my hobby, I sometimes reverse engineer software written in C, C++, and Java.
 So in this blog I will also show how to rewrite compiled programs using Golang.

 Currently I am studying Computer Science at Master’s academic degree.
+Recently, as part of my academic research
+I have started using [Keras](https://keras.io/) to solve some intresting problems using machine learning.

 I am also an amateur astronomy hobbyist.

-## You can find me on:
+## You can find me online on:
 - <i class="fa fa-github" aria-hidden="true"></i> [github](https://github.com/spinotech)
 - <i class="fa fa-bitbucket" aria-hidden="true"></i> [bitbucket](https://bitbucket.org/Panoramix/)
 - <i class="fa fa-stack-overflow" aria-hidden="true"></i> [stackoverflow](https://stackoverflow.com/users/8307258/)